CSC207-UofT/course-project-sedative-skyscrapers/README.md

 A video link of the entire functionality can be found here: https://drive.google.com/file/d/1ewA8Y_ZuNIfmhO1-dEv5ztD45jfnGwCv/view?usp=sharing

 Overall notes:
-If required, multiple particiapnt profiles can be created to join the raffle.
+If required, multiple participant profiles can be created to join the raffle.
 If more than one participant completes all tasks, winners will be generated at random from those participants who have completed all tasks
 Multiple raffles can be created by the same organizer Participants can join multiple raffles